junior-devleague/telephone-charades/README.md

 Prep Time | 5-10 minutes
 Activity Time | 15 - 20 minutes
 Noise Level | Low (Should be silent)
 Beware | If the words are too hard students might not want to act out and may shrug, passing nonchalance on quickly!

 ## Preparation

 Instructor should prepare the following:
 * List of ~10+ terms relatively easy to act out.

+## Activity

-## Rules
+### Rules
 * No talking or "mouthing" (silently trying to say) the term
 * No looking back (each student should be facing all in one direction)